QuantEcon/lecture-python-intro/_sources/inequality.md

 trended upward from 1980 to 2020 and then dropped following at the start of the COVID pandemic.

 (compare-income-wealth-usa-over-time)=
-### Gini coefficient for wealth (US data)
+### Gini coefficient for wealth

-In the previous section we looked at the Gini coefficient for income using US data.
+In the previous section we looked at the Gini coefficient for income, focusing on using US data.

 Now let's look at the Gini coefficient for the distribution of wealth.

-We can use the {ref}`Survey of Consumer Finances data <data:survey-consumer-finance>` to look at the Gini coefficient computed over the wealth distribution.
+We will use US data from the {ref}`Survey of Consumer Finances<data:survey-consumer-finance>`

 ```{code-cell} ipython3
 df_income_wealth.year.describe()
 ```

-**Note:** This code can be used to compute this information over the full dataset.
+This code can be used to compute this information over the full dataset.

 ```{code-cell} ipython3
 :tags: [skip-execution, hide-input, hide-output]